-Team Manager (Required) - must be a registered volunteer and must attend the team manager meeting.
+Team Manager (Required) - must be a registered volunteer and must attend the team manager meeting on August 24 or 26th.
 All volunteer requirements must be met.
 Please see the volunteer page for directions.

 Assistant Coach (Required) - must be a registered volunteer, must have completed background check and LiveScan, SafeSport, Safe Haven, SCA and Concussion Awareness certification and must have age appropriate coach training.